zuplo/docs/docs/articles/dev-portal-json.md

 The `dev-portal.json` file is the code that drives most of the configuration of your Zuplo Gateway.
 The primary uses of the `dev-portal.json` file are:

-- Enabling or disabling features of the Gateway
+- Enabling or disabling features of the Developer Portal
 - Setting custom values to various configuration
 - Mapping environment variables to settings